Oliphan/DartDisposableResourceManagement/README.md

   // The resource is now released when service2's token gets disposed. await service2.disposeAsync();

-  // This obtains the resource again so service3 can do its thing. final service3 = SomeService(await resourceManager.obtainToken());
+  // This obtains the resource again final token1 = await resourceManager.obtainToken();

+  // We can also propagate the token to get another token.
+  // This is done synchronously, since propagation isn't allowed for disposed
+  // tokens and therefore does not require loading the resource as it is
+  // guaranteed to already be loaded. final token2 = token1.propagate();

+  // The resource will not be released yet because the propagated token2 still
+  // is not disposed.
+  await token1.disposeAsync();

-  // The resource gets released again. await service3.disposeAsync();
+  // The resource gets released again when all tokens for the resource are
+  // disposed.
+  await token2.disposeAsync();
 }
 ```